hipe/tmx/fields/doc/issues/012-normal-normalization.md

 ## discussion: is it flexible?

-the central requirement for our "entity-killer" phase of development (year 7) is that arbitrary new meta-attributes can be accomodated (somehow).
+the central requirement for our "entity-killer" phase of development (year 7) is that arbitrary new meta-associations can be accomodated (somehow).